-On April 8, 2019, the FRB issued two proposals that would (1) tailor the framework for application of enhanced prudential standards to foreign banking organizations and (2) modify the application of capital and liquidity requirements to the U.S. operations of foreign banking organizations.
-The proposals utilize the same framework as the October 2018 proposal applicable to U.S. BHCs but with a differing calibration for foreign banking organizations.
+On October 10, 2019, the FRB issued two final rules that (1) tailor the framework for application of enhanced prudential standards to U.S. and foreign banking organizations and (2) modify the application of capital and liquidity requirements to the operations of U.S. banking organizations and the U.S. operations of foreign banking organizations.
+The final rules apply the same framework as to the U.S. and foreign BHCs but use a differing calibration for foreign BHCs.
+The final rules became effective on December 31, 2019.

-The first proposal, promulgated solely by the FRB, would determine the applicability of certain enhanced prudential standards requirements, including liquidity stress testing and management, capital planning and stress testing, risk management, single counterparty credit limits requirements, and related regulatory reporting by categorizing all foreign banking organizations with \$100 billion or more in combined U.S. assets into three categories.
-The second proposal, to be issued jointly by the FRB, the OCC, and the FDIC, would similarly categorize foreign banking organizations and tailor the application of the agencies' regulatory capital and standardized liquidity requirements on that basis.
-The comment period for both proposals ended on June 21, 2019.
-The final rule is expected to take effect at the same time as the domestic proposal currently on November 20, 2019.
+The final rule, promulgated solely by the FRB, determined the applicability of certain enhanced prudential standards requirements, including liquidity stress testing and management, capital planning and stress testing, risk management, single counterparty credit limits requirements, and related regulatory reporting by categorizing all foreign banking organizations with \$100 billion or more in combined U.S. assets into three categories.
+The second final rule was issued jointly by the FRB, the OCC, and the FDIC, and similarly categorized foreign banking organizations and tailored the application of the agencies' regulatory capital and standardized liquidity requirements on that basis.
+Under the framework of the final rules, MUFG's U.S. operations are subject to a split category treatment: (i) the combined U.S. operations are classified as Category II, subject to the most stringent requirements other than those applicable to U.S. G-SIBs; and (ii) MUAH, the U.S. BHC and IHC is classified as Category IV, a classification that provides certain capital and liquidity relief from prior requirements, taking into account the size and other risk characteristics of MUFG's U.S. subsidiary operations.